When it Comes to USMCA Benefits, not all Products are Created Equally

-Although it’s generally understood that the North American Free Trade Agreement (NAFTA) eliminated tariffs on eligible products traveling between the United States, Canada, and Mexico, less understood is that not all products qualify for duty free treatment.
+Although it’s generally understood that the North American Free Trade Agreement (USMCA) eliminated tariffs on eligible products traveling between the United States, Canada, and Mexico, less understood is that not all products qualify for duty free treatment.

 As the paper makes clear, “origination” is the key factor in whether or not a product is eligible for duty free treatment.
-NAFTA provided for the elimination of all tariffs and most non-trade barriers on goods produced and traded within North America.
-But understanding if a product qualifies, or what percentage of a finished product’s component parts can be of non-NAFTA origin, can be an exceedingly intricate process.
+USMCA provided for the elimination of all tariffs and most non-trade barriers on goods produced and traded within North America.
+But understanding if a product qualifies, or what percentage of a finished product’s component parts can be of non-USMCA origin, can be an exceedingly intricate process.
 Failure to assign the proper tariff classification code – based on the Harmonized Tariff Code of the United States — can result in having to pay higher duty rates than necessary, or in missing out on trade agreement benefits.

-To help clarify eligibility, NAFTA established “rules of origin,” that drill down into a product’s component parts.
+To help clarify eligibility, USMCA established “rules of origin,” that drill down into a product’s component parts.
 For every product, there is a rule of origin, but finding the appropriate rule — and applying the correct interpretation — can sometimes be challenging.
 For one thing, the rules are reviewed on a continual basis, so product eligibility may change over a period of time.
 Consider the following example from the U.S. Department of Commerce website:

 A batch of cupcakes have been baked in the United States, but are comprised entirely of imported ingredients.